laercioferracini/spring-junit-mockito/README.md

-# spring-junit-mockito
+# Spring JUnit with Mockito

-Respository to exercise tests in spring project
+Repository to exercise tests in spring project